Vadimirych/Security/measures/security-code-review.md

 * Is the logging sufficient
 * Are any PII or credentials unintentionally logged

+## File path construction
+* Is the path constructed from the user supplied value

 ## Data Query construction
 * Is the query concatenated with user supplied input
 * Is the user supplied input properly validated/sanitized